Dr Abigail Dymond

 External impact and engagement

 I engage in a range of impact and engagement activities alongside my research, focusing on ensuring that the use of force and weaponry by State agents is appropriate, accountable and informed by the best available evidence and human rights standards.
-This includes working part-time for the UK NGO the Omega Research Foundation and conducting the following activities:

 At the national level my activities include: